 The carer will need to have a two-hour break in any 24-hour period, which many clients usually find works best when they are resting in the afternoon.
 If you require care and support during this period many will have family visit to cover this break, or we can organise for an hourly care provider to cover this for you.

-You will have a team of two carers who will provide care in your home for two weeks at a time, rotating to the next carer after two weeks.
-This ensures you have the same care team who get to really know and understand you as a person.
+You will have a team of two carers who will provide care in your home usually for two weeks at a time, rotating to the next carer after two weeks.
+Whilst this is a typical rota patten we do offer various patterns, including a four-week working period with two weeks off.
+A team of the same two carers ensure they really get to know and understand you as a person.
 If one carer requires a short amount of time off, we will always endeavour for the other carer to provide cover to ensure consistency of care.

-As a fully managed service, however we have a resource pool of highly trained professional carers who can come to support you during your carer’s holidays and for longer periods of leave when required.
+As a fully managed service, however we have a rapid response and relief team of highly trained professional carers who can come to support you during your carer’s holidays and for longer periods of leave.
 These are always planned and scheduled well in advance and communicated to you and your family so you can be reassured that we can continue to meet your needs.

 Matching you to your care team is a critical part of our comprehensive care planning process.
 When our care manager meets with you and your family to discuss your requirements, we will take the time to truly understand not just your care needs, but you as a person and how you wish to live your life – your background, interests, preferences and hobbies so that we are able to effectively match you with those who share the same values and interests.
 When we have discussed and agreed our proposed care team with you and your family, we can arrange for the team to speak with you on the telephone or via video call.
 Our care managers often know who they would recommend once they have had a chance to meet you and ascertain your needs.
 They are highly skilled in matching the right team to your exact needs.